Projects running like clockwork — the dream of every project manager.

 An ad hoc project is an unexpected and unique project that’s outside of your regular project plan and aimed at addressing a specific problem.

-“Ad hoc” is Latin for “for this” or “for this situation”.
+“Ad hoc” is a Latin expression meaning “for this” or “for this situation”.
 It refers to a one-time activity that’s necessary for a particular purpose.

 There are various reasons ad hoc projects and requests emerge, including: